 Prior to joining the firm, Ms. Fischer Fox served as Deputy Assistant Secretary for Policy and Negotiations in the International Trade Administration at the US Department of Commerce.
 During her time there, she coordinated the formulation and implementation of policies governing trade agreement compliance and the administration of antidumping and countervailing duty laws.
 In addition, she coordinated with attorneys and policy staff on World Trade Organization (WTO) disputes involving trade remedy matters, as well as directing the Department's efforts on trade remedy negotiations at the WTO and in bilateral agreements.
 During her tenure in government, Ms. Fischer Fox led successful settlement negotiations for a number of high-profile trade remedy cases.
 She also directed a team that monitored foreign government compliance with bilateral and multilateral trade agreements, and advocated on behalf of US industries facing foreign trade and investment barriers.

 Earlier in her career, Ms. Fischer Fox spent more than a decade in private practice.
 She represented clients in diverse agency proceedings, including antidumping and countervailing duty cases, safeguard investigations, and section 337 investigations.
 She litigated trade matters before US courts and advised clients on trade agreements, foreign market access, and trade agreement negotiations, as well as US regulatory and compliance matters.
 She also worked as an Energy & Climate Policy Officer at the Commission for Environmental Cooperation and as a Trade and Environment Specialist with the Natural Resources Defense Council.

 - Deputy Assistant Secretary, Policy and Negotiations, International Trade Administration

-- United States Court of Appeals, Federal Circuit, The Honorable Paul Michel
+- US Court of Appeals for the Federal Circuit, The Honorable Paul Michel